Replicable-MARL/MARLlib/docs/source/handbook/architecture.rst

 According to the proof of the algorithm, if agents were to set the values of the loss-related summons by sequentially updating their policies, any positive update would lead to an increment in summation.

-In order to ensure the monotonic increment.
-We use the trust region to get the suitable parameters update (HATRPO).
+To ensure the monotonic increment, we use the trust region to get the suitable parameters update (HATRPO).
 Considering the computing consumption, we use the proximal policy optimization to speed up the policy and critic update (HAPPO).

 .. figure:: ../images/hetero.png